- What is an MVP, and Why Should We Invest in One?

 The cake model developed by Brandon Schauer offers two different models for developing a product over time.

-The other model is the cupcake model which you should follow when developing an MVP.
-Start with something small, but desirable.
+Practically anyone could make a cake like that.
+The other is the cupcake model, which you should follow when developing an MVP.
+Start with something small but desirable.
 Your cupcake will have all the necessary ingredients and an appealing look.

-5. Build a community
+Build a Community